 The following text from The Song of the Lark identifies the phonograph in the parlor which could "let Thea speak for herself."

 There, in her parlor, was the phonograph that had come from Mr. Ottenburg last June, on Thea's birthday; she had only to go in there and turn it on, and let Thea speak for herself.

-The Cather Scholarly Edition for The Song of the Lark includes in Explanatory Note 1006 a brief history of the phonograph and also Fremstad's disappointment in the quality of recorded sound according to her long-time secretary Mary Watkins Cushing.
+In contrast to Columbia's 1911 promotion of Fremstad's recorded voice and "the amazing manner in which the perfected Columbia process of recording" was reflecting "the individual powers of the singer," Fremstad herself apparently was not happy with her recordings.
+The Cather Scholarly Edition for The Song of the Lark includes in Explanatory Note 1006 a brief history of the phonograph and Fremstad's disappointment in the quality of recorded sound according to her long-time secretary Mary Watkins Cushing.